 Howard County police charge 2 young adults with having a loaded gun in Long Reach High School parking lot

-May 17—Howard County police arrested two young adults on firearms charges Monday morning after they had a loaded gun in Long Reach High School's parking lot, according to the department.
+May 18—Howard County police arrested two young adults on firearms charges Monday morning after they had a loaded gun in Long Reach High School's parking lot, according to the department.

 Police charged Rashad Rudder-Watkins, 18, of Elkridge, and Katherine Mejia, 20, of Glenarden in Prince George's County, with multiple firearms violations, including the possession of a gun on school property.